|Title:||Interdisciplinary Training Program for Predoctoral Research in the Education Sciences|

 |Award Period:||5 years (7/1/2015-6/30/2020)||Award Amount:||$3,995,090|

-The University of Wisconsin, Madison's Interdisciplinary Training Program for Predoctoral Research in the Education Sciences (ITP), initially funded by the Institute in 2005, is designed to train doctoral students in social science disciplines and education and equip them with the analytic skills to assess the impacts of key policies and programs relevant to policymakers and practitioners at the federal, state, and local levels.
-ITP is housed within the Wisconsin Center for Education and includes faculty and students from four participating academic departments (sociology, economics, political science, and psychology) and three professional schools (education, public policy, and social work).
+In 2005, the University of Wisconsin, Madison established the Interdisciplinary Training Program in the Education Sciences (ITP).
+Through this 2015 grant, ITP continued to train doctoral students in social science disciplines and education and to equip them with the analytic skills needed to assess the impacts of key policies and programs relevant to policymakers and practitioners at the federal, state, and local levels.
+ITP was housed within the Wisconsin Center for Education and included faculty and students from eight participating departments (sociology, economics, political science, psychology, educational psychology, educational policy studies, education leadership & policy analysis, and social welfare).

-PhD students in ITP will participate in an interdisciplinary core curriculum consisting of coursework in education policy, experimental research design, measurement, and statistics.
-Fellows will also receive training in the process of working with practitioners and policymakers in the use of rigorous research evidence to inform educational decision-making (translational research).
-Fellows will participate in semester-long research-to-practice internships on large-scale research studies that explore causal questions of relevance to education policy or practice.
-The training program also includes an ongoing interdisciplinary seminar in the education sciences and semi-annual workshops with practitioners and policymakers.
+Fellows received training in the process of working with practitioners and policymakers in using rigorous research evidence to inform educational decision-making (translational research).
+Fellows also participated in semester-long research-to-practice internships on large-scale research studies that explored causal questions of relevance to education policy or practice.
+The training program included an ongoing interdisciplinary seminar in the education sciences and semi-annual workshops with practitioners and policymakers.

-The total projected costs of the training program are $5.47 million.
-In addition to the approximately $4 million grant from the Institute of Education Sciences, the University of Wisconsin-Madison will be contributing approximately $584,000 to cost-share fellows' stipends/tuition during the award and approximately $890,000 to provide up to two additional years of fellowship support after the grant ends.
+The total costs of the training program were approximately $5.98 million.
+In addition to the approximately $4 million grant from IES, the University of Wisconsin, Madison contributed approximately $411,000 to cost-share fellows' stipends and tuition during the award and nearly $1.6 million to provide up to 2 additional years of support for each 5-year fellow.

-Related IES Projects: Interdisciplinary Training Program in the Education Sciences (ITP) (R305C050055), Interdisciplinary Training Program (ITP) for Predoctoral Research in the Education Sciences at the University of Wisconsin–Madison (R305B090009)
+Related IES Projects: Interdisciplinary Training Program in the Education Sciences (ITP) (R305C050055), Interdisciplinary Training Program (ITP) for Predoctoral Research in the Education Sciences at the University of Wisconsin–Madison (R305B090009), The University of Wisconsin–Madison Interdisciplinary Training Program for Predoctoral Research in the Education Sciences (R305B200026)